Project Update: Let There Be Light

 Skald: Against the Black Priory

-Skald: Against the Black Priory’ is an old-school roleplaying game that combines modern design and a fully realised narrative with authentic 8-bit looks and charms.
+Skald: Against the Black Priory’ is an old-school roleplaying game that combines modern design and a fully realized narrative with authentic 8-bit looks and charms.

 Delve into a dark fantasy world, full of tragic heroes, violent deaths and Lovecraftian, cosmic horror.
 Explore an engaging, branching story mixed with rich exploration and crunchy, tactical, turn-based combat that will seem familiar yet innovative to RPG fans, old and new.